STEPPESUNS Hokubetsi

 - Is STEPPESUNS Hokubetsi good for the Colorado Front Range?

-- Yes.
-STEPPESUNS Hokubetsi is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, STEPPESUNS Hokubetsi is a well-suited perennial for Colorado's Front Range.

 - How big does STEPPESUNS Hokubetsi get?